projectnessie/nessie-demos/README.md

 Regarding pre-commit, you will need to make sure is installed through `pre-commit install` in order to install the hooks locally since this repo executes some several scripts in pre-commit stage.

+To run the notebooks unit tests, in `notebook` folder, run the following commands:
+1. `pip install -r requirements_dev.txt`
+2. `tox`

+Running the unit tests takes time since it will need to download all the binaries files like Hive, Flink ..etc and then it will run the tests.